-Common shares issued for exercise of options
+Common shares issued for exercise of warrants

-During the three months ended July 31, 2021 and 2020, respectively, there were no shares of common stock issued for exercise of warrants.
+During the two years ended April 30, 2022 and 2021, respectively, there were no shares of common stock issued for exercise of warrants.

 11) STOCK OPTIONS

 On August 12, 2016, the Company approved the 2016 Stock Option Plan to issue up to 5,000,000 shares to certain key directors and employees.
 Pursuant to the Plan, the Company has granted stock options to certain directors, consultants and employees.
 This Stock Option Plan was amended to issue up to 15,000,000 shares.
 All options granted by the Company under the 2016 Plan vested immediately.